-Article from June 2020 Bulding Design + Construction
+Article from Building Design + Construction in May 2022

 Tankless water heaters have come a long way in the last 10 years or so.
 One-third of respondents (33.2%) to our exclusive 2019 Multifamily Design+Construction Amenities Survey said they had installed tankless water heaters in an apartment or condominium community in the previous 12-18 months.

 Sales of tankless water heaters in the overall residential market—multifamily plus single-family—have jumped from 7-9% in recent memory to “14 or 15% this year,” according to Brian Fenske, Director of Commercial Sales for Navien, a tankless water heater and boiler manufacturer.

 One particularly robust component of the multifamily market—new urban luxury high-rise properties—may already have swung over to tankless systems, according to Steve Straus, President of engineering firm Glumac.
 Five years ago, the tank-to-tankless ratio on Glumac-engineered luxury high-rises was about 80/20; today, it’s 50/50, Straus said.
 The pace of adoption in this sector could portend greater acceptance in the broader multifamily market.

 Despite these positive signs, many developers hold fast to the belief that tankless units can’t produce enough hot water to meet the needs of hundreds of apartment or condo dwellers.
 Having used tank models for years, they see no reason to switch to tankless.
 “Investors can be risk-adverse,” said Straus.

 According to Navien’s Fenske, however, “those days are over.”
 Today’s tankless units can supply a steady stream of hot water indefinitely.
 Manufacturers have markedly improved tankless units, overcoming the perceived drawbacks and improving performance to the point where developers, operators, builders, and engineers should consider using them in multifamily projects.